You can view logs and metrics from your migrated workloads in the Google Cloud Console.

 Viewing metrics on the GKE console

-The GKE console and Stackdriver provide a suite of tools to monitor your containers.
+The GKE console and Cloud Monitoring provide a suite of tools to monitor your containers.
 To get started:

 - Open GKE Workloads

-- Click on the name of the workload you would like to monitor.
+- Click the name of the workload you would like to monitor.

-From here, you can see details about this workload, including aggregate graphs of performance across all of the pods.
+From here, you can see details about this workload, including aggregate graphs of performance across all Pods.

-Once you enable Stackdriver, you can view workload logs in the Stackdriver user interface.
+Once you enable monitoring, you can view workload logs in the Cloud Monitoring user interface.

-You can view system logs that are in Stackdriver from the GCP Console.
+You can view system logs that are in Cloud Logging from the Google Cloud Console.
 To do so:

 - Open GKE Workloads.

-- Find your workload and click on its Name.
-The Deployment Details page appears.
+- Find your workload and click its Name.
+The **Deployment Details** page appears.

-- Find the row labeled Logs and click on Container logs.
+- Find the row labeled Logs and click Container logs.

-This loads Stackdriver, showing logs for this workload only.
+This loads Cloud Logging, showing logs for this workload only.

 Viewing logs in kubectl